maxlebedev/maleficer/README.md

 	- I like context from breadcrumbs, but there is now a search issue with multiple apply functions, multiple Damage things, etc
 	- look into integer_scaling for context.present(console)
 	- Queries that return nothing can crash sometimes :(
-	- EffectArea could be take a radius, or every cell in the effect could have the cmp.
-Neither is necessarily better for when we eventually have a line spell.
-The radius is at least easier to track, and line can be another property on EffectArea
 	- flash_pos redraws screen first, so the flash and glyph aren't desynced
 		- this is the opposite of what flash does. maybe a bad idea?
 	- Should it be possible to ascend to a previous level (def not for now)
 	- Crosshair is a big exception to how movement works. might be worth its own function
-	- Currently, Effects (damage, etc) just go on their sources, and are applied on `effects_to_events` invocation
-		- This makes `effects_to_events` a sort of do-everything function
 	- When I take a step, ranged enemies shoot me before step completes. feels correct for melee but unintuitive for range.
 	- MenuItem is used for actual menus, but not for inventory (not 1:1 with entities)
 	- Right now levels are limited to the board size.
 We could decouple those and have the board "scroll"